udundi/ubuntulife-theme/README.md

 To have TailwindCSS hot reload the CSS file run the following:
 `npx tailwindcss -i ./tailwind-input.css -o ./theme/assets/tailwind-output.css --minify --watch`

+It is highly recommended to use the [TailwindCSS plugin](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) for VSCode

 ### Fixed Header
 To activate a fixed header remove the commented out lines under the FIXED HEADER